MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-header-footer-output-caching.md

 # Enable header and footer output caching on a portal

 To improve processing performance for **Header** and **Footer** web templates in Power Pages, enable header and footer output caching.
 Header and Footer web templates are parsed and rendered every time a page is loaded.
 Caching header and footer output significantly reduces page processing time.

+Header and Footer templates are determined by the **Header Template** and **Footer Template** fields in the **Options** section of the [website](websites.md) record.
+If no header or footer templates are specified, then the default header and footer are displayed.

+You can create custom header and footer web templates that utilize the `{% substitution %}` tag outlined in this article.

 For a new user, output caching is enabled by default.
 The following site settings are available and set to true by default to support this functionality:
 - Header/OutputCache/Enabled: Set the value to true to enable output caching for header.